fatipardo/PDBClean-0.0.2/README.md

 0. Install muscle (click the link and download the newest version for your computer)
 >chmod a+x muscle5.1.(your version)
 - Example: chmod a+x muscle5.1.macos_intel64
 - You will get a warning, click cancel.
 Then go to your computers system preferences.
 Open security and privacy.
 Then general.
-You will see a notification about muscle, click allow anyway.
+You will see a notification about muscle, click "allow anyway".
 >./muscle5.1.(your version)

 1. Download PDBClean from GitHub and install environment from YML file